cher-ami/toolbox/README.md

 Because some tools need to be re-handled according to use, without that we want to re-develop them from scratch.
 If a tool or component can be customized only via parameters, it should not have its place in this repository but become an independent library.

-## How to contribute to this repos?

-- Copy/past the [\_template](template) folder in the corresponding folder of your tool
-- Add name and description in package.json / README.md
-- Add your tool in src
-- Create an example in "\_example" folder if needed.
-A vitejs project is setup in each package, ready to be.
-- If you create a new folder in [packages](packages) folder, add it in the [lerna.json](lerna.json) file.
-- Add the new tool in main [README.md](README.md) file.

 ## Summary